-Dark and wittily sombre, NOM*D has created an iconic image on the New Zealand fashion landscape.
-The label's designs, which reference traditional tailoring and use reworked vintage garments, are anchored by a utilitarian approach and the concept that clothes must, above all else, be wearable.
+Dark and wittily sombre, NOM*d has created an iconic image on the New Zealand fashion landscape.
+The label's designs, which reference traditional tailoring are anchored by a utilitarian approach and the concept that clothes must, above all else, be wearable.

-In part, the label owes its noir-ish aesthetic to Dunedin, a city situated in the remote, rugged surroundings of New Zealand's South Island where NOM*D's designer Margarita and her husband Chris Robertson are still based today.
+In part, the label owes its noir-ish aesthetic to Dunedin, a city situated in the remote, rugged surroundings of New Zealand's South Island where NOM*d's Creative Director Margarita and her husband Chris Robertson are still based today.
 A university town, with an international reputation for its alternative music scene, and a preternaturally gothic atmosphere, the culture of Dunedin permeates the mood of Robertson's clothes.
 Margarita was born of Greek/Ukrainian refugee background and a preoccupation with fashion has been with her since childhood.

 Through the beautiful arched leadlight entranceway in George Street, Dunedin this two-storied white-walled store has housed collections of a uniquely curated blend of sustainable New Zealand made and international clothing labels since 1978.
 Independently owned by Margarita and Chris Robertson, it is their instinct and vision which has enabled PLUME to remain in business for decades – a long time in fashion terms.

 In 1992, the Robertson’s opened a second PLUME store.
 The Christchurch location in the post-earthquake CBD is a beautifully designed space and the engaged, passionate staff welcome discerning shoppers looking for clever, stylish and agenda-setting clothing.

 Margarita Robertson’s impeccable edit of high profile designers sits alongside their own internationally acclaimed brand NOM*d.
 For upscale, truly interesting clothing PLUME has the edge.

 See our stockists page for PLUME store location details.